The AVID Ascend Series of all-season tires by Yokohama is one of the brand’s most widely purchased tires in the touring category.

 Yokohama has upgraded the AVID Ascend Series significantly since its initial release, and today these are one of the most technologically advanced budget-friendly touring tires in the market.

-Yokohama Ascend Tires Review 2019: Why Should You Buy This Product?
+Yokohama Avid Review 2020: Why Should You Buy This Product?

 The Yokohama AVID Ascend has always been my preferred touring tire.
 I’ve been using the latest version of these tires on my Toyota Avalon, and I have to say that these things have surpassed my expectations in pretty much all aspects of performance.